droppss909/Publish-Subscribe-network-project-SK2/README.md

 Publish Subscribe project to communication between computers.
-Send and recive messages on the basis of publish subscribe pattern.
+Send and recive messages is on the basis of publish subscribe pattern.